How to upload files into Impira

 Adding files to multiple Collections

-If you'd like to duplicate files in one Collection to another, first locate these files in the original Collection.
+If you'd like to duplicate files in one Collection to another, first locate these files in the first Collection.
 Select the checkboxes by the files you want to duplicate and choose Add X files to another Collection.

 Choose your destination Collection from the drop-down menu and select Add selected files to Collection.